 In a survey about politics from November 18.
 2024, PEW Research Senter found that 37 % Americans had regularly get news from influencers on social media.
 A clear majority of news influencers (63 %) are men, and most (77 %) have no background from a news organisation.

 Many influencers also promote right wing content and politicians and deliver a biased selection of stories.
 The influencers basically make money on number of their public.
-Fact check is not an incentive because:
+There is little incentive for fact check because:

 Most of the influencers are on the mainstream Big Tech platforms.
 85 % are found on the Elon Musk owned X platform, 50 % on Instagram, 32 % on Facebook, 27 % on Threads and 27 % on TikTok.